Morristown College: Post-civil rights era and legacy

 After the civil rights movement of the 1960s, African Americans were able to attend previously all-white, state-supported colleges and universities.
 As a result, Morristown College found it increasingly difficult to compete with the larger public institutions that could offer cheaper tuition and received state and federal funds.
 In 1959, the college ended high-school level instruction, though two years later it became the first HBCU to be accredited by the Southern Association of Colleges and Schools as a junior college.
 Over the next 20 years, the college continued to struggle financially as students, potential or otherwise, were drawn to other institutions and regions.
 In 1989, Knoxville College acquired Morristown College and began operating it as a satellite campus.
 However, Knoxville College also had its challenges and closed the facility in 1994.

 The historic campus of Morristown College was listed in 1983 on the National Register of Historic Places for its architectural significance and its important contributions to African American education.
 Its significant architectural examples included Queen Anne and Georgian Revival styles, but the campus suffered from neglect.

-Alumni, former faculty, and staff reunite on occasion along with those from other schools associated with the college.
-Over 15,000 graduates from across the nation and world passed through this institution and its impact has been felt for generations, large and small.
-Much wasn't expected of this small school tucked away in the foothills of East Tennessee and its history is rarely told.
-Fulfilling the mission of its founders and possibly exceeding it, the school's existence served as a reminder of hard work and persistence can pay off in the face of adversity and challenges.